-WASHINGTON (AP) - The number of chronic safety violators among mine operators has fallen sharply in recent years, according to government figures released Thursday.
+WASHINGTON (AP) - The number of chronic safety violators among mine operators has fallen sharply in recent years, according to government figures being released Thursday.

-WASHINGTON (AP) — The number of chronic safety violators among mine operators has fallen sharply in recent years, according to government figures released Thursday.
+WASHINGTON (AP) — The number of chronic safety violators among mine operators has fallen sharply in recent years, according to government figures being released Thursday.

 The Mine Safety and Health Administration says the number has dropped in response to reforms the agency has taken to rein in bad actors.
 The National Mining Association counters that the industry's own safety program deserves the credit.

 The government puts repeat safety offenders on its Pattern of Violations, or POV, list, which is reserved for mines that pose the greatest risk to the safety and health of miners.
-A POV designation means that if a federal inspector were to find another significant and substantial violation, an order would be issued to withdraw miners from a specific area, effectively ceasing operations of that area until the problem is corrected there.
+A POV designation means that that if a federal inspector were to find another significant and substantial violation, an order would be issued to withdraw miners from a specific area, effectively ceasing operations of that area until the problem is corrected there.

 In its 2010 screening, 51 chronic violators were identified for further review among mine operators.
 But for this year's screening, that number had dropped to 12.
 The biggest reduction came in coal mines, which dropped from 42 in 2010 to six this year.